Today, many businesses rely on organic traffic and SEO to generate leads and sell products.

 A study conducted by SerpIQ shows that just 400 words less than your competition can put you 10 results behind, as you can see in the graph below.

-Tip #3: Use Focus Keywords Sparingly
+Tip #3: Use Focus Keywords Once in a Blue Moon

 For articles under 400 words, SEO expert Joost de Valk from Yoast suggests a 1-2% keyword density, and less for longer texts (400 words or more.)

 Include more and you run the risk of tripping keyword penalty filters.
-Use focus keywords excessively in your articles and your activities can be detected and considered as spam by Google.
-This can lower your rankings on search engines.
+Use of focus keywords excessively in your articles and your activities can be detected and considered as spam by Google.
+This can significantly lower your rankings on search engines.

 Tip #4: Use SEO Plugins